 Planning – This is the process of taking the data and insights from the survey and using them to structure offerings that directly address those concerns.
+Here is a Data Review of Happiness, Habits, and Health.
 For example, one of the major issues in your office is employees who feel overworked and overstressed.
-Build mental health days or flexible work hours into your wellness program to meet this issue head-on.
+Build mental health challenges or flexible work hours into your wellness program to meet this issue head-on.

 Goals – It’s important to be clear on the desired benefits of instituting a wellness initiative, from there you can assign key performance indicators (KPIs).
 KPIs for a wellness initiative can be tied to business goals.
 It can be as simple as observing if there are fewer instances of absenteeism since you implemented the work-from-home policy and even potentially tying that to a dollar amount.

 In addition to company goals, create milestones for individual employees.
 Employees are more invested in goals as they relate to their own well-being.
 These offer the opportunity for your team to internalize the goal and track their own progress throughout.